nginxinc/nginx-amplify-doc/amplify-guide.md

 **Note.** When objects are first seen by the agent, they are automatically created in the Amplify backend, and visualized in the web interface.
 You don't have to manually add or configure NGINX instances in the web interface after you install the Amplify Agent on a host.

 When a system or an NGINX instance is removed from the infrastructure for whatever reason, and is no longer reporting (and therefore no longer necessary), you should manually delete it in the web interface.
-The "Remove object" button can be found in the meta viewer popup (see [**User Interface**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#user-interface) below).
+The "Remove object" button can be found in the meta viewer popup—see [**User Interface**](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#user-interface) below.

 ### Metadata and Metrics Collection